Sermon – Sunday of the Myrrh Bearing Women 2021

 It helps to do things with others.
 However, doing tasks and sharing responsibilities, however, is not always easy.
 For one thing, one’s ego can get in the way.
 My mother used to say, “too many cooks spoil the soup.”

 Remember: It was our Lord Himself who set this pattern of love and service.
+Before the Last Supper, you may recall: He washed the feet of His disciples.
 It is recorded in St. Matthew’s Gospel that on one occasion, our Lord spoke with His disciples when they became angry with each other over their personal position and privilege.
 In admonishing them He said: You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave—just as the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many (Matthew 20:25-27).

 O Christ, our God, strengthen us as your ministers in service of your Kingdom.
 Enable us to be faithful and ever mindful of the needs of others, especially of those who are the most dear to us.
 Grant us strength to do what is right and to be good stewards of all that you have entrusted to us.
 Grant us courage to wash the feet of our brothers and sisters.
 And may the light of Your Holy Resurrection shine through us as we respond to the needs around us.